 §1104.
-Duties and powers of the commissioner; rules and regulations; permits
+Duties and powers of the secretary; rules and regulations; permits

-A. The office of conservation's actions under this Chapter shall be directed and
+A. The department's actions under this Chapter shall be directed and controlled by

-controlled by the commissioner.
-The commissioner shall have authority to:
+the secretary.
+The secretary shall have authority to:

 (1) Regulate the development and operation of storage facilities and pipelines